norwoodskalan

 However, if you have already lost a lot of hair, a hair transplant is for you.
 Today’s hair transplant is also a natural procedure that leaves less visible scar tissue and gives the customer a genuine result – for life.

 Do you feel that your hair has become a little thinner lately or that the folds are a little higher than desired?
 Come in for a free, no-obligation consultation.
-During a consultation, we ask and answer questions and take a look at the condition of your hair with a micro camera.
+During a consultation, we ask and answer questions and take a look at the condition of your hair.
 We have over 15 years’ experience and have performed over 40,000 PRP treatments – we know what we’re doing.
 Welcome!

 Book your free consultation